-Real residential property prices in Sweden and other countries
+Figure 4: Real residential property prices in Sweden and other countries

-Index 1995 Q1 = 100.

-Sources: Reuters Ecowin and Statistics Sweden (The Riksbank's Financial Stability Report 2010:2).
+Index 1995 q1 = 100.
+Source: Reuters Ecowin and Statistics Sweden.
+(The Riksbank's Financial stability report 2010:2)

 If the current growth rates of house prices and household debt are considered to be a potential threat to future financial stability, it may be necessary to act soon, because it will take time for any measures to take effect.
 So the Riksbank is investigating instruments (existing or potential) to prevent or mitigate this threat by smoothing the house price cycle, controlling household indebtedness or improving the resilience of banks.
-A range of prohibitive instruments could be used to restrict the choices of households and financial institutions.
-These could include, for example, the introduction of a binding maximum loan-to-value ratio on household borrowing6 or a maximum debt-to-income ratio, or the requirement for mortgage interest payments to be fixed for a certain time period.
+There are a range of prohibitive instruments that could be used to restrict the choices of households and financial institutions.
+These could include, for example, the introduction of a binding maximum loan-to-value ratio on household borrowing5 or a maximum debt-to-income ratio, or requiring mortgage interest payments to be fixed for a certain time period.
 There is also a range of taxation instruments that could act on the price of the activities of households and financial institutions.
-Such could include changes to financial institutions' capital requirements or changes to the reserve requirements (SEK or foreign currency) that financial institutions are required to hold at the central bank.
+This includes changes to financial institutions' capital requirements or changes to the reserve requirements (SEK or foreign currency that financial institutions are required to hold at the central bank).
 The choice between prohibition and taxation is not new to public choice economics.